eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 disclosure policy in the attestation.
 Such an embedded disclosure policy contains rules determining which types of Relying Party are allowed by the Attestation Provider to receive specific attributes from the attestation.
-Note that the Regulation does not contain a requirement for PIDs to be able to contain an embedded disclosure policy, but only for QEAAs and PuB-EAAs.
+Note that the [European Digital Identity Regulation] does not contain a requirement for PIDs to be able to contain an embedded disclosure policy, but only for QEAAs and PuB-EAAs.

 If a policy is present in the attestation, the Wallet Unit evaluates the policy, together with data obtained from the Relying Party, to determine whether the